JimLynchCodes/Titanium-Lambda/README.md

 'git push origin master v1.0.0'

 At one time github had this nice little box in the margin on the "releases" page of the git repos you own.It recommends using semantic versioning with three numbers loosely representing _major version_, _new feature_, and _bugfix_.
-They also recommend beginning your version names with a "v" which is not really necessary, but personally I like this and folloAt w this convention. the very least you should have some consistent naming convention for all versions in a given project.
+They also recommend beginning your version names with a "v" which is not really necessary, but personally I like this and follow this convention.
+At the very least you should have some consistent naming convention for all versions in a given project.

 ## DR (Disaster Recovery)
 Realizing that there are issues with the code in your live, production environment is never fun, but it can happen to anyone.
 Instead of sheepily praying that it will never happen to you we recommend preparing for this situation early so you will know exactly what to do and (hopefully) won't be franticly scrambling in the heat of the moment.
-So, let's suppose a user / business analyst / tester / CEO of your company says they think think is an issue with your Lambda function.
+So, let's suppose a user / business analyst / tester / CEO of your company says they think there is an issue with your Lambda function.
 What to you do?

 #### 1) Recreate / Confirm the Issue.